SiggeMcKvack/zelda3/docs/launcher.md

 **Problem:** Changes don't persist after closing the launcher

 **Solution:**
-- Check file permissions in the current directory
+- Check file permissions in the executable's directory
 - Make sure you clicked "Save" or "Save & Launch", not "Cancel"
 - Verify `zelda3.ini` exists and is writable
 - Check the terminal output for error messages